Continuation of Famous Art with AI: A Conditional Adversarial Network Inpainting Approach: Background

 A growing number of modern image synthesis with a focus on artworks are based on Radford et al.'s Deep Convolutional Generative Adversarial Network (DCGAN)~\cite{radford2015unsupervised}.
 Although the research remains unpublished as a preprint, it has retrieved over ten thousand citations at the time of writing with published applications including the generation of artworks~\cite{nasrin2020hennagan,pradhan2020implementation,xue2021end}, text-to-image synthesis~\cite{cha2017adversarial,cho2020design}, converting greyscale images by colourisation~\cite{suarez2017infrared,blanch2019end}, and data augmentation~\cite{frid2018gan,zhu2021data}.
 In their 2017 paper, Tan et al.~\cite{tan2017artgan} suggested an extension to DCGAN similar to that of the CGAN, noting that backpropagation regarding categorical labels could improve the generation of artworks.
 In 2020, Hertzmann~\cite{hertzmann2020visual} described the GAN's visually indeterminant behaviour to bare likeness to that of modern representational art.
 A prominent example of this is Pepperell's Succulus~\cite{wang2020toward}.
 Visual indeterminacy is a byproduct of data generalisation, and causes outputs to resemble reality yet defy spatial interpretation on examination, where familiar objects are only suggestive~\cite{ishai2007perception,wallraven2007eye}.
 Hertzmann noted that BigGan~\cite{brock2018large} was particularly likely to produce more indeterminate images.
+In \cite{elgammal2017can}, the authors show that by using affective information, images can be generated by a GAN that would ultimately be noted as artworks by human observers.
+Affective language itself was also considered by \cite{achlioptas2021artemis}, where a deep learning model was able to learn nuanced language to describe feelings evoked by a painting by learning from human descriptions.
+Image inpainting is the term used to describe the use of computational techniques to fill-in missing parts of an image while aiming to remain natural and undetected~\cite{bertalmio2000image}.
+In~\cite{xie2012image}, the authors proposed that images could be effectively denoised through inpainting via a \textit{denoising auto-encoder}.
+This included both random static noise as well as images which were overlayed with text (which was removed).
+The work also noted that there was the ability to transfer learn between different types of noise, for example, a network trained to denoise gaussian noise could denoise salt-and-pepper noise at 90.05\% accuracy.
+Image inpainting is often used to reconstruct damaged images, such as digital scans of old photographs that have been creased due to folding~\cite{richard2001fast}.
+Reconstruction of both form and texture are two very different problems, but recent advances in computational intelligence have shown that the two problems can be solved simultaneously~\cite{bertalmio2003simultaneous,pnevmatikakis2008inpainting,ren2019structureflow}.
+Structural knowledge has also shown to alleviate this problem~\cite{yang2020learning}.

 Following much human-led direction, the idea of the Generative Adversarial Network (GAN) was presented~\cite{goodfellow2020generative}.
 Originally introduced in 2014 and published in 2020, the GAN is composed of two neural networks; a Generator and a Discriminator.
 The two networks learn to generate data and discriminate between real and generated data, respectively.
 This approach leads to a zero-sum game competition, wherein the loss of one of the networks is beneficial to the other.
 The output of the generator network feeds directly into the discriminator network and thus learning is automated through competition.
 Loss can be calculated as follows: